 Be sure to choose your sculpture carefully.
 Select a piece which doesn’t need to be seen from multiple angles because one side will hardly be viewable.
 Once it is in place use lighting to make the most of your feature.

 4. Create a room with a view

 Spaces under windows are often left noticeably under-utilised.
-Which is a great shame, because nothing could be simpler than adding a window seat to offer extra storage and provide the perfect spot to while away a sunny day, reading a book or just watching the world go by.
+Which is a great shame, because nothing could be simpler than adding a window seat to offer extra storage or a storage ottoman and provide the perfect spot to while away a sunny day, reading a book or just watching the world go by.

 Particularly where your window is near the corner of your living room, building out a window seat beneath it provides a spot to luxuriate in.
 It transforms a dull space into an attractive feature that you’ll find yourself always drawn towards.

 The far corners of our rooms can often appear rather sinister and foreboding, as the main lights of the room struggle to banish the darkness that lingers here.